XijieBa/XijieBa.github.io/_pages/about.md

 **Xijie Ba**, Jiaqi Yang, Cong Ma

-- This paper proposes zone authentication for C-V2X communications, where vehicles use geographic zone-tied pseudonyms for message signing.
-Our scheme employs auto-refreshing pseudonyms and hierarchical authorization to reduce overhead while maintaining confidentiality.
-Evaluation shows superior efficiency over existing methods.
+- This paper proposes zone authentication for C‑V2X communications, where vehicles use geographic zone‑tied pseudonyms for message signing.
+The scheme employs auto‑refreshing pseudonyms and hierarchical authorization to reduce overhead and provide confidentiality.
+Evaluation indicates that the scheme offers efficiency gains over existing methods.
 </div>
 </div>